PLEASE NOTE: the option for remote study is no longer available for the 22/23 Academic Year.

 - Trying not to spend too much time in your room alone.
 This may sound easier said than done at the moment but staying in too much can make you feel worse.
 Isolating yourself will make your feelings more intense, as you'll spend even more time pondering on what you miss.
 Try to keep yourself busy by taking part in social activities, studying at the library rather than in your room, getting a part-time job or even trying out some extracurricular activities.

 - Getting involved with the Students’ Union.
 All Cardiff University students are automatically members of the Students’ Union, which has so much to offer.
-Have a look at what is happening and see what interests you; there is a big community waiting there if you want it.
+Have a look at what is happening on the Students' Union website and see what interests you; there is a big community waiting there if you want it.
 If you are shielding or locked in a bubble that you do not feel you have clicked with, you can access a lot of activities remotely.

 - Exploring your surroundings.
 One of the main reasons we feel homesick is often to do with being in unfamiliar surroundings, so it's a good idea to set aside some time to explore Cardiff so you'll feel more at home.
 Go for walks, do some sightseeing, volunteer with the local community or just get to grips with what's available on your university campus and in the Students’ Union.